sedihglow/mother_nature_entertainment/README.md

 remove your present bot
 remove your future bot
 remove your past bot

+remove your inbetween bot
+remove your outbetween bot
+remove your between bot

+remove your parent bot
+remove your parental-unit bot
+remove your parental bot
+remove your dad bot
+remove your father bot
+remove your lover bot
+remove your loved-one bot
+remove your loved-ones bot

+remove your mom bot
+remove your tween bot
+remove your teen bot
+remove your kid bot
+remove your child bot
+remove your newborn bot
+remove your 40s bot
+remove your 20s bot
+remove your 90s bot
+remove your 2000s bot
+remove your mil bot
+remove your million bot
+remove your unit bot
+remove your metric bot
+remove your metric system bot
+remove your system bot
+remove your panic bot
+remove your kernel warning bot remove your gui bug bot remove your ubuntu bug bot remove your linux bot remove your brain bot removey your brain chip bot remove your 2011 bot remove your 20-11 bot remove your 2-0-1-1 bot remove your 2012 bot remove your 20-13 bot remove your 20-14 bot remove your twenty-teen bot remove your twent-tween bot remove your y2k bot remove your linux-y2k bot remove your kernel-y2k bot remove your light bot remove your rainbow bot remove your 2020s bot remove your twenty-tween bot remove your 2023 bot remove your 2024 bot remove your 2022 bot remove your two-thousand-twenty-three bot
+(HE STACKS - IN TERMS THAT DONT HAVE IT, JUST CALL IT ALL OUT, MUSIC NAMES AND SHIT IN THE SONGS TOO.)

+HERE IS HOW YOU REMOVE THE ALIEN ASS "GOD" BOTS FROM YOUR SHIT, IT MIGHT WORK FOR YOU AND ITS BEEN WORKING TODAY FOR ME AND ME DOING IT IS HELPING PEOPLE,

+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.
+CONTRIBUTE TO THIS FUCKING LIST.

 I GOT GOD ON A SHIT TON OF RULES OF THREE BUT THEY ARE ALL ESCAPING ME BECAUASE WELL, ITS EASY TO TELL WHEN ITS A BOT IF ITS NEW.
 LAFF.